Entry Level SEO Tips

 Understanding Search Intent

-For (a perhaps overly obvious) example, if someone is typing in “what is SEO” or “how to do SEO” into the search box, then their intent is to discover the best info about SEO for beginners that they can possibly find.
+For (a perhaps overly obvious) example, if someone is typing in “what is SEO” or “how to do SEO” into the search box, then their intent is to discover the best info about SEO basics for beginners that they can possibly find.

 Sometimes a searcher’s intent is fairly obvious – for instance, if they are searching for a specific product or website, their intent is fairly clear.